If Beauty Motivates Us, Do Unsightly People Discourage Us?

 That picture had nearly a million likes.
 And I think it speaks so much truth.
 Even now.
 Honestly, I like to think I’m a high 7 in terms of my looks, and higher when it comes to my charm (clearly modesty isn’t one of them).
 But soooooo many times, I’ve thought about a few ladies in my world who were 2s and 3s because I saw the potential of their beauty and was enamored by their personalities.
 I thought to myself, “she would make an amazing wife and a loving mother.”
 But damn if it doesn’t look like their beauty is fading with each passing day.

 I’m not saying I’m surrounded by ugly women.
 I need to make that clear.
-But I have this code about not coveting another man’s wife, girlfriend, or (more and more these days) someone’s baby’s momma.
+But I have this code about not coveting another man’s wife or girlfriend, or single mothers.

-Yesterday, I was reminded of this, which prompted me to write this essay.
+Recently, I was reminded of this, which prompted me to write this essay.
 There’s a woman I’ve known for a number of years.
-My heart genuinely longs for her.
+My heart genuinely calls for her.
 I do think she’d be an amazing mother and a good wife and I love her sense of humor, the kind of woman who’d make even the most tragic hardships lighter.

-But my heart ached when I saw her last night.
-She’s let herself go when it comes to weight and appearance.
-Sadly, she fits the stereotype of how they say women will become cat ladies.
+But my heart ached when I saw her after so long.
+She had let herself go when it comes to weight and appearance.
+Sadly, she fits the stereotype of how they say some women will become cat ladies.
 And if she’s happy, all power to her.

 “Well, Rock!
 Maybe you could inspire her to get in better shape?
 Have you thought about that?”